Murphy96/realistic_power_bi_semantic_model_simulation_and_report/README.md

 # Welcome!

-### This is a current work in progress ( as if 7/10/26), circle back to see the finished piece!
+### This is a current work in progress - circle back to see the finished piece!

-This is a simulation of realistic business data within a PowerBI semantic model and analytical report organized in the star schema using PowerQuery and DAX, including ETL processes, data modeling, and analytics.
+This repo is a simulation of realistic business data within a PowerBI semantic model and analytical report organized in the star schema using PowerQuery and DAX, including ETL processes, data modeling, and analytics.

-This project is in two parts.

-Part 1: an PowerBI sematinc model (import) following modern architectural standards using ETL processes, data modeling in the star schema.
+This project begins with a simulation of a realistic business case:

+### Part 1: Beginning Simulation

+- 23 raw CSV files with various naming conventions, missing data, duplicate entries, mis aligned headings, extranous information.
+  ###### Thank you from the always talented Baraa Khatib Salkini for the simulated data

+The CSV files are used to simulate a realistic PowerBI Model (simulated_enterprise_semantic_model_non_engineered.pbix).
+This represents a realistic usecase on an enterprise level where
+PowerBI serves as a quick reporting tool but the underlying model has been left to the auto features of PowerBI, which generates unreliable and erroneous results.

+### Part 2: Power BI Semantic Model Building

-Part 2: BI and Analytics Reporting following industry standards in BI reporting.
+### Part 3: Power BI Vizualization and Reporting

 ### Objective

-Develop a modern PowerBI semantic model and analytical report/dashboard.
+Develop a modern PowerBI semantic model and analytical report/dashboard from a realistic simulation of an unengineered PowerBI Semantic Model.

 #### Specifications

 •	Data Sources: Import data from 23 realistic tables of simulated business data provided as CSV files.

+- Create Simulated Starting Model: Using CSV files, create a realistic starting simulation

+- Create Star Schema Fully Engineered Semantic Model:
-•	Data Quality: Cleanse and resolve data quality issues prior to analysis.
+    - Data Quality: Cleanse and resolve data quality issues

-•	Integration: Combine sources into a single, user-friendly semantic model designed for analytical queries.

-•	Scope: Focus on the latest dataset only; historization of data is not required.

-•	Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+    - Key Quality: Ensure all keys are distinct and unqiue
+    - Data Necessity: Ensure all tables and columns are necessary to avoid bloated semantic model
+    - Relationships & Filtering: Ensure one to many relationships, filtering directions

 ## BI: Analytics \& Reporting (Data Analysis)

 ### Objective

-Develop DAX measures, other vizual analytics in PowerBI to deliver detailed insights into:
+Develop DAX measures, analytics, and vizuals in PowerBI to deliver detailed insights into:

 •	Customer Behavior